Creme de Butterfly (Butterfly Pea Flower Liqueur)

 I did have trouble picking a name for this liqueur because I wanted something descriptive.
 I just like calling it creme de butterfly, and I’m hoping that people don’t assume the liqueur is made from crushed up butterflies.
 Rather, the blue pea flower is what gives it a distinct color and flavor.
 After all the whole point of this homemade liqueur is for my cocktail, Nautilus.
 It is a variation of the beautiful Aviation, but uses butterfly pea flower liqueur instead of Creme de Violette.

 There are just five ingredients in this recipe, and four of them are pretty guess-able.
-They are Vodka, Sugar, Water, Butterfly Pea Flowers, and the fifth is lemongrass.
+The first four are vodka, sugar, water, and butterfly pea flowers, and the fifth is lemongrass.
 Lemongrass is traditionally used in Thai butterfly pea flower tea, so I figured why not add some to the simple syrup part of making this liqueur.

 Steeping the butterfly pea flowers in the warm vodka